bobyiitj/bobyiitj.github.io/README.md

 ## About Me

-I'm Boby, a student developer at **IIT Jodhpur** who likes making digital work feel clean, useful, and visually sharp.
+I'm Boby, a student at **IIT Jodhpur** who likes making digital work feel clean, useful, and visually sharp.

 - Building front-end projects with **React, JavaScript, HTML, and CSS**
 - Interested in the overlap between **code, design, and motion**